-Annual grants of equity have historically had three tranches.
-The tranches vest in equal amounts over three years, but only if SPX total stockholder return exceeds the S&P 500 Index for the prior year or for the cumulative period since the grant date.
-If the first or second tranche fails to vest, it may vest in a later year if our total stockholder return exceeds that of the S&P 500 Index for the cumulative period since the grant date.
-Any tranche that does not vest within three years is forfeited.
+Annual grants of equity prior to 2013 had three tranches.
+The tranches vest in equal amounts over three years, but only if SPX total stockholder return exceeds the S&P 500 for the prior year or for the cumulative period since the grant date.
+If the first or second tranche fails to vest, it may vest

-Five tranches were up for vesting at the end of 2012-three tranches that were up for vesting for the first time (the first, second, and third tranches of each of the 2012, 2011, and 2010 equity awards), plus two tranches (the second tranche of the 2010 equity award and the first tranche of the 2011 equity award) that had failed to vest based on our performance last year.
+Three tranches granted prior to 2013 were up for vesting at the end of 2013-two tranches that were up for vesting for the first time (the second and third tranches of, respectively, the 2012 and 2011 awards), plus one tranche (the first tranche of the 2011 equity award) that had failed to vest based on our performance over the last two years.

-The three tranches that were up for vesting for the first time did vest, due to our stock outperforming the S&P 500 Index in 2012.
-However, neither of the other two tranches vested because, even though we outperformed the S&P 500 Index in 2012, we did not outperform the S&P 500 over the two-and three-year measurement periods applicable to these tranches.
+The two tranches that were up for vesting for the first time did vest, due to our stock outperforming the S&P 500 in 2013.
+However, the other tranche failed to vest because, even though we outperformed the S&P 500 in 2013, we did not outperform the S&P 500 over the three-year measurement period applicable to this tranche.

-NEOs forfeited the second tranche of the 2010 award, together with accrued dividends on the forfeited shares, as a result of its not vesting within three years of the date of grant.
-The first tranche of the 2011 award will be forfeited at the beginning of 2014 unless our stock outperforms the S&P 500 Index over the 2011 through 2013 measurement period, which would require that it outperform the S&P 500 Index by more than 17% in 2013.
+NEOs forfeited the first tranche of the 2011 award, together with accrued dividends on the forfeited shares, as a result of its not vesting within three years of the date of grant.